 The City of Sunnyvale is committed to providing an environment for employees, elected or appointed officials, members of the public, or contractors that promotes dignity and respect and is free from discrimination and harassment.
 The City maintains a strict policy prohibiting all forms of harassment and discrimination based upon protected classifications as defined below.
-"Protected Classification" includes race, religion (including religious dress or grooming practice), religious creed, color, sex (includes gender, gender identity, gender expression, transgender, pregnancy, childbirth, medical conditions related to pregnancy or childbirth, breastfeeding or medical conditions related to breastfeeding), sexual orientation (including heterosexuality, homosexuality and bisexuality), ethnicity, national origin, ancestry, citizenship status, military and veteran status, marital status, family relationship, age, medical condition, genetic characteristics and/or genetic information, and physical or mental disability.
+"Protected Classification" includes race, religious creedn (including religious dress or grooming practice), religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information or genetic characteristics, sex, (includes-gender, gender identity, gender expression, transgender, pregnancy, childbirth, medical conditions related to pregnancy or childbirth, breastfeeding or medical conditions related to breastfeeding), sexual orientation-(including heterosexuality, homosexuality and bisexuality), ethnicity, national origin, ancestry, citizenship status, military and veteran status, marital status, family relationship, and age (40 and over), medical condition, genetic characteristics and/or genetic information, and physical or mental disability.